Kaushik-Doddamani/IIT-Madras-DA2401-Machine-Learning-Lab-Assignment1/README.md

 Your notebook must:

-* Run **top-to-bottom without manual edits**, using the same functions as the CLI.
+* Run **top-to-bottom without manual edits**.
-* Contain brief EDA, design choices, and final comparison plots/tables.
+* You can add markdown cells, comments to explain your notebook better.

 ---